tunisiano187/Chocolatey-packages/README.md

 [![Open Source Helpers](https://www.codetriage.com/wazedev/wme-send-to-slack/badges/users.svg)](https://www.codetriage.com/wazedev/wme-send-to-slack)

-What's doing this script ?
+---What's doing this script ?---

 It's more easy to send requests about Lock, Downlock, Closure, Openning, and Validation of changes The requests are sent to a webhook to Slack or Discrord The requests can be sent to a GForm too (currently only with the sames fields we have in BeLux) Thanks to that and to Bertzzz's , we've got a spreadsheet that helps to promotion decision on L1-L3 levels

+---What's New---
+This script now supports States, and i've added the USA NewYork, New Jersay, ...

-What does it looks like ?
+---What does it looks like ?---

 The Validation link is on top of the Left collumn just above the settings tab